Shobhit-007/ai_finance/README.md

 # ai_finance
-Financial News Sentiment Analysis using FinBERT

-This project performs financial news sentiment analysis using the pretrained FinBERT transformer model from Hugging Face.
-The model classifies financial headlines into:
+This project focuses on financial news sentiment analysis using the pretrained FinBERT transformer model from Hugging Face.
+The model is designed specifically for financial text and classifies news headlines into positive, neutral, or negative sentiments.
+The notebook demonstrates a complete NLP pipeline, including data preprocessing, text cleaning, exploratory data analysis (EDA), tokenization, model fine-tuning, evaluation, and prediction generation.

-Positive
-Neutral
-Negative

-The notebook includes:

-Data preprocessing & cleaning
-Exploratory Data Analysis (EDA)
-FinBERT tokenization & fine-tuning
-Model training and evaluation
-Confusion matrix & performance metrics
-Custom sentiment predictions
-Saving the trained model
-Tech Stack
-Python
-Pandas
-Scikit-learn
-PyTorch
-Hugging Face Transformers
-Matplotlib & Seaborn
-Dataset

-Dataset file:

-all-data.csv

-Required columns:

-Column	Description
-text	Financial news text
-label	Sentiment label
-Installation
-pip install pandas numpy scikit-learn torch transformers datasets matplotlib seaborn Run the Notebook jupyter notebook finbert_sentiment.ipynb
-Applications
-Stock market analysis
-Financial news monitoring
-Investment research
-Trading sentiment analysis
+The project uses Python along with libraries such as PyTorch, Pandas, Scikit-learn, Matplotlib, and Hugging Face Transformers.
+It evaluates model performance using metrics like accuracy, precision, recall, F1-score, and confusion matrix visualization.
+The trained model can also be saved and reused for real-world financial sentiment prediction tasks.

+This project can be applied in areas such as stock market analysis, investment research, financial news monitoring, risk analysis, and automated trading systems.
+It provides a strong foundation for building intelligent finance-related NLP applications using transformer-based deep learning models.